developer-zebra/developer-zebra-site/src/ddt/2-1/guide/criteria/index.md

 ---
 title: Test Criteria
 layout: guide.html
-product: Diagnostic Tool
+product: Device Diagnostic Tool
 productversion: '2.1'
 ---

 ## Overview
-Diagnostic Tool tests for the operation of device hardware features based on specific criteria, with the following results:
+Device Diagnostic Tool tests for the operation of device hardware features based on specific criteria, with the following results:
 * **Pass** - if the criteria is met
 * **Fail** - if the criteria is not met
 * **Information** - displays informational data (pass/fail is not applicable)